Gobie/regex/README.md

 ----------

 Contributions are always welcome as well as any questions or issues.

-Unit testing is done via `phpunit` with configuration file `tests/complete.phpunit.xml`.
+Unit and integration testing is done via `phpunit` with configuration file `tests/complete.phpunit.xml`.